-18.10.1.
+19.10.1.
 Configuration

-Before you can subscribe to a JMS topic, you must first configure a list of the topics that can be subscribed to by Seam Remoting.
-List the topics under org.jboss.seam.remoting.messaging.subscriptionRegistry.allowedTopics in seam.properties, web.xml or components.xml.
+Before you can subscribe to a JMS topic, you must first configure a list of the topics that can be subscribed to bybySeamRemoting.Listthetopicsunderorg.jboss.seam.remoting.messaging.subscriptionRegistry.allowedTopicsinseam.properties,web.xml Or components.xml.

-'''

-<remoting:remoting-config poll-timeout="5" poll-interval="1"/>
+<remoting:remoting poll-timeout="5" poll-interval="1"/>

-'''

-18.10.2.
+19.10.2.
 Subscribing to a JMS Topic